Maternity and infant care services

 Symptoms of postnatal depression may start as baby blues and then get worse.
 For some women, symptoms become most obvious when your baby is 4 to 6 months old.

 If you think you are experiencing postnatal depression, the most important thing to do is ask for help.
 Contact your public health nurse or GP to talk about how you are feeling.
-You can also read about supports for postnatal depression on the HSE website.
+Read aboutostnatal depression and supports for postnatal depression.

 Contact your GP to apply for the Maternity and Infant Care Scheme.
 If you do not have a GP, you can find a GP in your area.